 Two Graphs That Indicate Iron Deficiency is A Myth

-The Food and Drug Administration (FDA) has mandated the addition of supplemental iron compounds to processed foods in America since 1941, and levels were increased in 1969 to combat the stated problem of ‘Iron Deficiency Anemia’.
+The Food and Drug Administration (FDA) in The United States has mandated the addition of supplemental iron compounds to processed foods in America since 1941, and levels were increased in 1969 to combat the stated problem of ‘Iron Deficiency Anemia’.

 A medical literature search for ‘iron overload’- a condition of too much iron in the body- shows that over 20,000 articles have been published on iron overload since 1970, the year after iron supplement levels were increased by the FDA.